SkylineCommunications/dataminer-docs/connector-help/connector_help/ATX Networks Transcend.md

 This page contains the **Forward Receiver Modules Table** and **Forward Receiver Lasers Table**.

-For each module in the Forward Receiver Modules Table,the **Slot State** indicates the status of the DVE, and the **Remove Module** button allows you to delete the DVE.
+For each module in the Forward Receiver Modules Table, the **Slot State** indicates the status of the DVE, and the **Remove Module** button allows you to delete the DVE.

 With the **Forward Receiver Auto Remove** parameter, you can enable or disable the automatic removal of **unequipped** DVE modules.